Informatics122-Team3/netboard/README.md

 - **Stakeholder:** future developers of the Board Game Server (how is the understandability and quality of the code and design?)
 - **Stakeholder:** game developers (how is the extensibility of the Board Game Server in supporting new board games? how is the experience of plugging in a new game?)
 - **Stakeholder:** you (what are your contributions to the project?)

+## NetBoard Basics (Start Here) *Not Finished Yet*
+There are two main components to the NetBoard application

+1. Server Side
+    - The NetBoard server holds a list of all Active games
+        - An active game holds a game instance
+            - a game instance holds the board for that game and the logic for that game
+        - An active game also keeps track of the host and guest usernames/ip addresses
+        - An active game is responsible for listening for board updates from

 ## To open/edit the UML diagram
 1. go to the [google drive](https://drive.google.com/drive/u/1/folders/0APxwav_gZipYUk9PVA)